twse/random-stuff/FontCreator Data Files and Registry Keys.md

 * **Insert: Character...** (version 4.0 & above) – The option is visible since version 5.0 & above.
 * **View: Toolbars: Tab Bar** – This will hide the tabs if version 6.1 up to 11.5 is used.
 Does not work with the 12th major version.
 * **Font: TODO!
 Problem Report...** – This item is in version 3.0 and is implemented as `TVALIDATIONWIZARDFORM` in version 4.0 & above.
-* **Tools: Export Glyph Outlines...** (version 4.0 until 5.6) – This option will export glyph outlines.
+* **Tools: Export Glyph Outlines...** (version 4.0 until 5.6) – Does not work.
+Intended to export glyph outlines.
 * **Tools: Import Glyph Data...** (version 4.0 until 5.6) – This option will import glyph data from other fonts in fgd files.
+Replaced with **miTestItem3 Save** in `TGLYPHEDITFORM` for glyphs edited in contour mode.
 * **Tools: Export Glyph Data...** (version 4.0 until 5.6) – This option will export glyph data from other fonts to fgd files.
+Replaced with **miTestItem4 Load** in `TGLYPHEDITFORM` for glyphs edited in contour mode.
 * **Tools: TODO!
 AutoCmap...** – This item is in version 3.0 only and was dropped after version 4.0.
 * **Tools: TODO!
 AutoPost...** – This item is in version 3.0 only and is implemented as `TGLYPHNAMEFORM` in version 7.0 & above.
 * **Tools: TODO!
-Customize...** – Use Resource Hacker or other programs to modify the menus or toolbars (this menu item does nothing when clicked).
-If the program detects that the toolbars are modified, the first message shown in the status bar is replaced with access violation when opening fonts or doing other things.
+Customize...** – Does not work.
+Use Resource Hacker or other programs to modify the menus or toolbars (this menu item does nothing when clicked).
+If the program detects that the toolbars are modified (e.g. by removing icons without using `Visible = False`), the first message shown in the status bar is replaced with access violation when opening fonts or doing other things.
 * **Window: Minimize All** – Minimizes all but the current window (restore each minimized window via the restore button).

 **Hidden Shortcuts** – Menu's description from the form: These items are here so the shortcuts work.